 While Lichens are mostly made up of fungal tissue, they are a symbiosis that also includes algae and/or cyanobacteria that do the photosynthesis.
 Together these live in some of the toughest places on earth.
 Read more here.

-Below are three lichens listed for protection under the Victoria Flora and Fauna Guarantee Act (FFG Act 1988).
-Despite this there are no new records nor collections in the last two decades for Victoria.
+Below are two lichens listed for protection under the Victoria Flora and Fauna Guarantee Act (FFG Act 1988):

 - Victoria’s Shield – Xanthoparmelia victoriana